In which Citizen Jim arrives during a counseling session and teaches Chicken Sheets’s therapist a thing or two about…a thing or two.

 “Excuse me,” said Dr. Carbollo.
 “But who are you and why are you here?”

-Citizen Jim ignored her.
+Citizen Jim paid no attention to her.
 “Stimpy!
 Sit back down there on that couch—and you,” he said, looking at Dr. Carbollo and pointing, “you sit down, too.”

 “It’s okay,” I said to Dr. Carbollo.
 “This is my friend Citizen Jim.”